Turnover

 Another important aspect of turnover accounting is comparing a business’s performance over time or against industry benchmarks.
 This allows businesses to identify trends and make strategic decisions about future investments or operational changes.

-Types of turnover
+Types of Turnover

 Businesses may enhance their financial performance and make informed decisions by comprehending and keeping track of these three forms of turnover.